Date: Wed, 3 Apr 2002 16:11:03 +0200

 be viewed as a prototype research for a remote piece on a similar

 theme.>>>>Yes, quite so.
-I think I was assuming that we
+I think I was assuming that we could test the prototype

 as a realsite event, with possibly input from the internet/remote sites,